0xthierry/sandbox/README.md

 - [ ] Add support to run other languages
 - [ ] Add a supervisor to clear the enviroment(containers, images...)
 - [ ] Add a support to stop and remove a containers after x running time
-- [ ] Add a support to limit memory consumition
+- [ ] Add a support to limit memory consumption
-- [ ] Add a support to limit cpu consumition
+- [ ] Add a support to limit cpu consumption
 - [ ] Add a support to environment variables
 - [ ] Add a support to get the result from container execution
 - [ ] Learn possible of migration to kubernetes